Caesar-github/mpv/DOCS/man/mpv.rst

         immediately after initialization.
     :3: There were some files that could be played, and some files which couldn't (using the definition of success from above).
+    :4: Quit due to a signal, Ctrl+c in a VO window (by default), or from the default quit key bindings in encoding mode.

 Note that quitting the player manually will always lead to exit code 0, overriding the exit code that would be returned normally.
 Also, the ``quit``